vacu9708/Shopping-mall/README.md

 ## Kafka
 Kafka can handle high volumes of real-time data streams.<br>
 Kafka enables communication between microservices for scenarios such as order notifications, inventory updates, etc.

-## Redis
-Redis is used to store frequently accessed data such as product information, user profiles, refresh tokens, or search results.<br>
-This helps reduce the load on the DB and speeds up response times.

 ## Monitoring and Logging
 ### Logback with Logstash encoder: